Nootless/Coding_Tutorial/Lesson3/Chapter3.md

 ```
 The above is how you define a function in Python and C++ for reference.
 Everything under the scope of a function must be indented by one indent.
 Every subsequent `if`, `for`, function, loop, or any thing that is under the scope of something else must have an indent.
 Let's see an example of how you might create a function for calculating for printing the results of a class average.

+The `def` is used as a `keyword` to show that the following is a function.
 ```py
 # Things needed:
 # Sum function